zdravkov/kendo-docs/getting-started/framework/mvvm/bindings/visible.md

 ---
-nav_title: Visible
+title: Visible
-title: Visible binding in Kendo UI MVVM | Kendo UI Documentation
+page_title: Visible binding in Kendo UI MVVM | Kendo UI Documentation
 description: Visible binding hides or makes visible the target DOM element or widget in correspondence with the View-model value.
 ---